enicolasgomez/react-typescript-image-gallery/README.md

-# Responsive image gallery with React and imgix
+# Responsive image gallery with React

 This project is an example of how you can create a responsive image gallery with React